manzoorqirat-boop/TanaBanaApp/README.md

   request-level errors when a call actually fails; the banner just explains *why*, proactively, before someone starts tapping around with no connection.
-- **App icon/splash — found a real build-breaker.** `app.config.ts`
-  already referenced `./assets/icon.png`, `./assets/splash.png`, and
+- **App icon/splash — found a real build-breaker, then designed a real mark.** `app.config.ts` already referenced `./assets/icon.png`, `./assets/splash.png`, and `./assets/adaptive-icon.png` (plus an
-  `./assets/adaptive-icon.png` (plus an adaptive-icon background color and splash background color, both already chosen) — but the `assets/` folder didn't exist at all.
+  adaptive-icon background color and splash background color, both already chosen) — but the `assets/` folder didn't exist at all.
 An actual `eas build` would have failed on missing assets.
+The first pass generated a plain white "Q" letterform; that got replaced with something more intentional once the app was renamed: "TanaBana" (ताना-बाना) literally means *warp and weft* — the two thread sets that cross to form woven fabric — which is both a better mark for a manufacturing app than a monogram and a literal reading of the name.
-Generated functional placeholder PNGs (a simple white "Q" mark on the app's accent blue, `#1d4ed8`) sized correctly for each use — 1024×1024 solid background for `icon.png`, 1024×1024 transparent-background version with the glyph kept inside Android's ~66% adaptive-icon safe zone for `adaptive-icon.png`, and a smaller transparent version for `splash.png` so the config's splash `backgroundColor` shows through cleanly.
-These are placeholders, not final branding — swap them for real assets before a production release, but the build path is no longer broken.
+  The current assets are a circular 3×3 basket-weave — two-tone bands (opaque + translucent) alternating in a checkerboard so alternating crossings read as over/under, not a flat grid — rendered at 4× supersampling and downsampled for clean anti-aliased edges.
+Sized correctly for each use: 1024×1024 solid accent-blue (`#1d4ed8`) background for `icon.png`; 1024×1024 transparent background with the mark kept inside Android's ~66% adaptive-icon safe zone for `adaptive-icon.png`; a smaller transparent version in accent-blue tones for `splash.png` so the config's light splash `backgroundColor` shows through cleanly.
+Still hand-generated placeholders, not a professional design pass — swap for real brand assets before a production release — but they're now a real, on-brand mark rather than a letter, and the build path is no longer broken either way.

 Bonus: while doing this pass, also fixed the one pre-existing type error in `BomEditScreen.tsx` (same array-passed-to-`Card`-style